jacubero/aws-architect-associate/docs/simplest.rst

 The typical lifecycle of data is the newer it is, the more frequently it is consumed.
 Amazon S3 offers a range of storage classes designed for different use cases.
 These include:

-* S3 Standard for general-purpose storage of frequently accessed data.
+* **S3 Standard** for general-purpose storage of frequently accessed data.

-* S3 Intelligent-Tiering for data with unknown or changing access patterns.
+* **S3 Intelligent-Tiering** for data with unknown or changing access patterns.

-* S3 Standard-Infrequent Access (S3 Standard-IA) and S3 One Zone-Infrequent Access (S3 One Zone-IA) for long-lived, but less frequently accessed data.
+* **S3 Standard-Infrequent Access (S3 Standard-IA)** and **S3 One Zone-Infrequent Access (S3 One Zone-IA)** for long-lived, but less frequently accessed data.
+S3 Standard-IA has lower cost per GB stored and higher cost per PUT, COPY, POST or GET request.
+It has a 30-day storage minimum.

-* Amazon S3 Glacier and Amazon S3 Glacier Deep Archive for long-term archive and digital preservation.
+* **Amazon S3 Glacier** and Amazon **S3 Glacier Deep Archive** for long-term archive and digital preservation.

 S3 Intelligent-Tiering
 ----------------------